Kortrijk: Education

 Courtrai serves as an educational centre in south West Flanders, attracting students from the entire region.

 There are 55 schools in Courtrai, on 72 different locations throughout the city, with an estimated 21,000 students.

 The city also provides higher education.
 The KULAK, a campus of the Catholic University of Leuven, is located in on the south edge of the city, in the Hoog Kortrijk quarter.
-Other institutes of higher education include the Katholieke Hogeschool Zuid-West-Vlaanderen (KATHO) and Hogeschool West-Vlaanderen (HOWEST) university colleges.
+Other institutes of higher education include the VIVES University of Applied Sciences and Hogeschool West-Vlaanderen (HOWEST) university colleges.
 There is also a campus of Ghent University.